 - Place the whole chicken on a cutting board, remove the giblets, and pat dry with paper towels.4 pound whole chicken

-- Place the chicken in an oven-safe skillet, preferably cast iron.
+- Carefully place the chicken into the pre-heated skillet.
 Add lemon and garlic halves to the skillet, tucked next to the chicken.1 lemon, 1 head garlic

 - Roast the chicken for 50 minutes, then start checking for doneness.
 Cut into the leg joint and look at the color of the juices–when done, the juices will be clear.
 If the juices are still pink, return to the oven for 5-10 minutes before checking again.